Quantum Ensemble for Classification: Experiments

-In order to generalise the results of the quantum ensemble beyond the dataset in Table \ref{table:dataset}, we performed the same experiment on $20$ randomly generated datasets, and we compared the average of the quantum cosine classifiers with the quantum ensemble prediction.
 Results are shown in Figure \ref{fig:multiple_run_avg}.
-In this case, the agreement between the quantum ensemble (orange line) and the average (brown dots) is almost perfect, which confirms the possibility to perform quantum ensemble with the advantages described in Section \ref{sec: quantum ensemble}.
-Results considering the real device (light blue line) show significant deterioration, this may be due to the depth of the quantum circuit which seems to be prohibitive considering current available quantum technology.
+The agreement between the quantum ensemble (orange line) and the average (brown dots) is almost perfect, which confirms the possibility to perform quantum ensemble with the advantages described in Section \ref{sec: quantum ensemble} in a fault-tolerant setting.
+Results considering the real device (light blue line) show slightly deterioration, this may be due to the depth of the quantum circuit which seems to be prohibitive considering current available quantum technology.